Wednesday, May 4, 2016

 2. Also note in the above definition, emotions themselves are common characteristics or attributes in defining "spirit."
 Unlike us, however, God doesn't have general emotions, such as anger, but only righteous or holy emotions.
 But they are still no less emotions.
 For example, the emotion of anger for God is a holy or righteous anger, not an unrighteous one.

 3. Lastly, it's worth noting that spirit in the OT is always in the feminine gender.
 This may be significant since the Holy Spirit is the spirit of love (relationship) between the Father and Son.
-It is worth noting that generally, relationships is more a strength of the feminine gender than the masculine.
+It is worth noting that generally, the emotional aspect of relationships is more a strength of the feminine gender than the masculine.
 This may also add significance to the fact that "God created man in His own image, in the image of God He created him; male and female He created them" (Gen 1:27).
 This may also help explain the differences between the genders as men tend to be more cerebral and action/production driven or oriented and women more supportive, nurturing, emotionally and relationally oriented and driven; making neither gender superior (no more than Christ or the Spirit are inferior to the Father, though certainly different in role ...The Father sends, the Son is sent).
 Both are necessary to convey a full spectrum of the makeup of God as a being.

 We could say understanding and will correspond with knowing and feeling.
 What distinguishes one person from another is that each person has their own unique understanding (knowing) and will (choosing/feeling/affections).
-This too may be what distinguishes us as image bearers from other creatures/image bearers.
-As physical beings, we each have our own location but we can also know and choose God in a way other creatures can not and that knowing and choosing is our own, not those of *anyone else.
+This too may be what distinguishes us as image bearers from other creatures not in God's image.

 *Maybe not even God himself in some mysterious fashion -- yet at the same time, all things are to, through and from him, just as the Logos and Spirit are distinct yet of the same essence as God.
 Only speculating of course.
 We may never know with certainty how these things work, at least not in this life.
 Then again for God to be God (infinite and unfathomable) we may never fully know since there is no "end" to him.
 He is truly distinct i.e. He is God.
 We are not.

 [4] Note: This would explain why the Bible speaks of God sending forth his Son and the Father and Son together sending forth the Spirit.
 John 17:3; 14:26; 15:26; 16:7.
 The Father first begets the Son -- not chronologically since God is eternal but in order of succession i.e. the Father initiates and begets the Son.
 The Son is begotten.
-By and through the eternal union/relationship/love of the Father and the Son/Logos/Word they, in turn, beget/issue forth and send the Spirit.
+By and through the eternal union/relationship/love of the Father and the Son/Logos/Word, they, in turn, beget/issue forth and send the Spirit.

 The Father gazes upon the Son and the Son gazes upon the Father in perfect delight.
 This beatific delight is so tangible and complete it issues forth (overflows) into the distinct person of the Holy Spirit; the very (and holy) affection/passion of God for himself as mirrored (imaged) back to himself in/by the Word/Logos of God, the perfect/complete understanding of himself.